-Entry £2 on the day only.
-Entry form.
+Entry £2 on the day.
+Entry Form.
 Registration is at the Peel Park Hotel.
 Goody bag for all finishers.

 First race 10.30 am – U7 and U9 categories.
 Children aged at least 6 years on race day and under 9 years on 31st December 2021.
 Two laps of the school field – a maximum distance of 1 km.
 Route map.